Machine industry: France

 In the French machinery industry in 2009 about 650,000 people were employed, and the sector generated a turnover of 44 billion euros.
 Because of the crisis, the turnover of the sector had fallen by 15 percent.
 Due to stronger consumer spending and continuing demand from the energy sector and transport sector, the damage of the crisis was still limited.

 Alternatively, some companies decided to focus their request on used industrial equipment.
 This guarantee attractive prices and better time delivery.

+Japan

+In Japan, the machine industry plays a significant role in the economy, employing a considerable number of people and generating substantial revenue.
+As of 2023, approximately 1.5 million people were employed in the machine tool industry.
+The combined turnover of the sector was estimated to be around $60 billion, with about 70% of the revenue coming from exports.

+Japan is home to about 3,000 active companies in the machine industry, with 85% of these companies employing fewer than 500 people.
+The average revenue generated per employee in the industry is approximately $40,000.
+Some of the largest and most influential companies in Japan's machine industry include Fanuc Corporation, Mitsubishi Electric Corporation, and DMG Mori Seiki Co., Ltd.

 The Netherlands

 In the Netherlands in 1996, a total of some 93,000 workers were employed in the machinery industry, with approximately 2,500 companies present.
 In 1000 of these companies there were working 20 or more employees.
 In the Netherlands, according to the Chamber of Commerce in this subsector of the industry in 2011 some 15,000 companies were active.
 Some of the largest companies in the Netherlands are Lely, Philips and Stork B.V.